BietSoft/brixx.docs/brixx-script/README.md

 ## .elementPrefix

 Returns the Brixx element prefix.
-The Brixx element identifier is preceded by the Brixx element prefix with a hyphen.
+The Brixx element identifier is preceded by the Brixx element prefix with a hyphen and will be used with `registerElement`.
 Use `setElementPrefix` to change the default element prefix `[elementPrefix='brixx']`

 **`Readonly`**